minvws/nl-kat-coordination/docs/source/technical_design/scripts.rst

 Backup
 ------

-TobiasBDO contributed `two backup and restorescripts <https://github.com/tobiasBDO/backup-openkat/tree/master>`_ included as part of his answer to `the question how to backup XTDB <https://github.com/minvws/nl-kat-coordination/issues/1757>`_ properly.
+TobiasBDO contributed `two backup and restore scripts <https://github.com/tobiasBDO/backup-openkat/tree/master>`_ included as part of his answer to `the question how to backup XTDB <https://github.com/minvws/nl-kat-coordination/issues/1757>`_ properly.

 We have slightly adjusted the scripts to prevent some potential issues from occurring (globbing and word splitting: shellcheck SC2086) and to clear some things up in the code.
 These scripts are maintained on a ‘best effort’ basis, thus no guarantees are provided.
 You are responsible for your own backups, OpenKAT is not responsible nor liable in case your backups are broken.